 Guide to Virtual Pushups

-Gyms across the country have been forced to close, like all other non-essential businesses, due to the COVID-19 pandemic.
+Since the COVID-19 breakout, gyms across the country have been forced to close, like all other non-essential businesses.
 As a result, gym owners are left with unpaid dues, rent and equipment lease payments to make, and no one walking through their doors.

 Many gym trainers and instructors have taken to their social media accounts and email newsletters to supply daily motivation through virtual workouts, positive reinforcement messages, and suspension of monthly payments.